 She is Board President for Southern Capital Project and serves on the boards for Entrepreneurship for All (EforAll/EparaTodos) Northwest Arkansas, Ark Angel Alliance, NEXXT Women, Arkansas Center for Impact Investing Working Group, Arkansas Capital Scan, and John Brown University Soderquist College of Business.
 She is a Steering Committee Member for Northwest Arkansas Product Management Guild, Executive Sponsor for Get Shift Done for Northwest Arkansas, as well as Advisor to both the Validation Fund at Winrock International and FindingNWA’s Life Works Here moving initiative.
 She routinely mentors entrepreneurs and advises non-profit leaders.

-Outside of NWA, Olivia is currently working on a 3-year human-centered design project based in Lao PDR as a member of Maverick Collective, a division of PSI, focusing on expanding healthcare access to the country’s ethnic minority groups, learnings she plans to apply to her future work in Arkansas.
+Outside of NWA, Olivia is currently working on a three-year human-centered design project based in Lao PDR as a member of Maverick Collective, a division of PSI, focusing on expanding healthcare access to the country’s ethnic minority groups, learnings she plans to apply to her future work in Arkansas.
 Her hope is that her work will support the growth of the NWA community toward a more equitable mindset.
 In addition, Olivia continues leading her family’s heritage programs such as the Tyson Family Scholarship.

 An advocate for diversity and representation in the arts, Dr. Uribe’s research is centered in music by/for the historically excluded and underrepresented.
 She directs RefleXions Music Series, a celebration of music that fosters creative justice through opportunities to reflect, learn, grow, change, and teach.
 She writes and hosts Sound Perimeter, a podcast dedicated to diverse voices in and around music.